Chris Davis (baseball): 2009

 Davis slumped a bit in 2009 spring training but still began 2009 as the Rangers' first baseman.
 Rangers manager Ron Washington said, "I'm not worried about Chris.
 Chris works hard.
 He had a little spell where he was trying to get himself together.
-He's going to have bad times, but what he did tonight is what he's capable of and he'll do that enough to make him love you."
+He's going to have bad times, but what he did tonight is what he's capable of and he'll do that enough to make you love him."
 On May 14, with the Rangers trailing 2–1 in the ninth inning against the Seattle Mariners, he homered against Brandon Morrow to give the Rangers a 3–2 victory.
 After a 1-for-29 slump, Davis hit two home runs on May 26 in a 7–3 victory over the New York Yankees.
 He had four hits on June 25, the fourth a 12th-inning two-run home run against Esmerling Vásquez in a 9–8 victory over the Arizona Diamondbacks.

 On July 5, Davis was sent back down to make room for Josh Hamilton who was coming off the disabled list.
 Although he had 15 home runs in 258 at bats, he was leading the American League with 114 strikeouts and had, on June 21, become the quickest player in Major League history to reach 100 strikeouts, requiring only 219 at bats.
 His batting average was at .202.
 While talking about the Rangers' handling of another player, Julio Borbon, in 2010, Washington mentioned the decision to send Davis down in 2009: "We gave Chris a good amount of time last year.
 With young players, they can look bad for 100 at bats and then turn it around the next 100 and look exactly like you want them to."
 With the RedHawks, Davis played 44 games, batting .327 with six home runs, 12 doubles, and 30 RBI.

 Davis was recalled on August 25 after Andruw Jones went on the DL and Blalock struggled.
 On September 8, in the second game of a doubleheader, he had three hits and four RBI, including a three-run home run against José Veras in a 10–5 victory over the Cleveland Indians.
 When Davis returned to the majors, his numbers improved dramatically, as he hit .318 in September and October, with five home runs and 21 RBIs in the two-month span.
 In 113 games (391 at bats), Davis batted .238 with 93 hits, 15 doubles, 21 home runs, and 59 RBI.
 However, he ranked seventh in the AL with 150 strikeouts.
 He did do well defensively; Washington said, when Blalock replaced him at first following his demotion, "We can't expect Hank Blalock to be Chris Davis [defensively], but Hank is a professional.
 I think he can play first base."